SariskaIO/MetricsWeaver/README.md

 # Sariska Analytics

 Welcome to Sariska Analytics, an advanced user analytics dashboard that builds upon the RTC Visualizer project.
-Our platform utilizes the WebRTC peer connection getStats() API to deliver enhance user experience by providing detailed metrics and analysis of audio/video quality within calls.

-## Access the Dashboard
-Explore the comprehensive insights offered by Sariska Analytics at [https://analytics.sariska.io](https://analytics.sariska.io).

-## Visualize RAW RTC Metrics
-Explore the comprehensive insights offered by Sariska Analytics at [https://analytics.sariska.io](https://analytics.sariska.io/debugging).
+The goal is to extract the key user-friendly metrics by analyzing raw RTC metrics(WebRTC peerconnection getStats() API) uploaded by each user during the conference call.

 ### Key Features
 - **Audio/Video Quality Analysis:** Delve into detailed metrics to assess the quality of audio and video streams during calls.